danielthedifficult/git-ai-summary/README.md

 import { getGptSummary } from "git-ai-summary"
 // all args optional, app uses sensible defaults const args = {
-   app_name: "My great app", // Defaults to "name" from package.json
+   app_name: "My great app", // Defaults to "name" from package.json.
+Provides context to the model.
-   app_description: "My freat app does great things", // Defaults to "description" from package.json.
+   app_description: "My great app does great things", // Defaults to "description" from package.json.
+Provides context to the model.
    range: '14 days ago', // anything compatible with git log --since
    audience: 'clients', // finishes the sentence: 'Summarize these commit logs into friendly software release notes that will be appropriate for...'
    language: 'spanish',